zopefoundation/RestrictedPython/docs/usage/api.rst

     :module: RestrictedPython

     Compiles source code into interpretable byte code with ``mode='exec'``.
-    The meaning and defaaults of the parameters are the same as in ``compile_restricted``.
+    The meaning and defaults of the parameters are the same as in ``compile_restricted``.

     :return: CompileResult (a namedtuple with code, errors, warnings, used_names)